This post was sponsored by TurboTax, however, all views and opinions are mine.

 Unlike the CERB and CESB, a 10% tax is withheld at source from your CRB benefits.

-CRB-recipients are allowed to work and earn other income while collecting CRB.
-Depending on how much your total income is and the taxes you pay at source, you may or may not owe taxes come next spring.
+CRB recipients are allowed to work and earn other income while collecting CRB.
+Depending on how much your total income is and the taxes you pay at the source, you may or may not owe taxes come next spring.

 A CRB- clawback is also applied to net income exceeding $38,000.